sacerro/sacerro/README.md

 # Hi 👋 My name is Santiago Cerro

-## Full Stack Developer
+## Full Stack Developer & Cybersecurity Consultant

-From a very young age, I knew that I liked “this computer stuff.”
-Now that I am older, languages ​​such as PHP, Java, JavaScript, TypeScript, Python, C#, Visual Basic, Go, C++... have accompanied me throughout my professional career (and those that remain to be discovered!).
-Fan of new technologies, music, photography, baking, robotics and, of course, WordPress.
+From an early age, I had a passion for "all things computers."
+Over the years, I've honed my skills in languages like PHP, Java, JavaScript, TypeScript, Python, C#, Visual Basic, Go, and C++, with many more yet to explore.
+Beyond coding, I'm a fan of new technologies, music, photography, baking, robotics, and, of course, WordPress.

+While working at a bank, I encountered code upload restrictions unrelated to best practices, sparking my interest in cybersecurity.
+Frustrated by the lack of cybersecurity culture in my country, I embarked on a self-taught journey, mastering techniques with guidance from MITRE and building a lab to test and mitigate attacks.
+This passion led me to further my education in cybersecurity at The Bridge Academy.

+Now, with a strong foundation in both programming and cybersecurity, I'm eager to contribute to companies, though opportunities in Spain are limited due to the emerging cybersecurity landscape.
+I believe my unique skill set can bring significant value to any organization.

 * 🌍  I'm based in Madrid
-* 🧠  I'm learning Cybersecurity
+* 🧑‍💻️  I'm working as Cybersecurity Technician and Software Engineer
-* 🤝  I'm open to collaborating on WordPress, open source projects...
+* 🤝  I'm collaborating on the WordPress Community, Meetups, WordCamp Madrid, and some open-source projects...
-* ⚡  I don't have a personal site
+* ⚡  My personal site is under maintenance since I bought the domain years ago (sorry)

 ### Skills